Let’s talk brains: We know perimenopause and menopause can impact our brains.

 While brain fog is irritating, it’s generally just that – irritating.
 Dementia is far more likely to disrupt life and normal activities.
 Have you stopped doing tasks you normally did (household finances, for example) because you feel unable to do them?
 That might indicate a more serious issue.

-If you’re worried your memory lapses may be more serious, the Alzheimer’s Association has a list of the 10 Early Signs and Symptoms of Alzheimer’s and a number you can call to speak with an expert about your concerns.
+If you’re worried your memory lapses may be more serious, there are many signs of Aazheimer’s and a number you can call to speak with an expert about your concerns.

 Roll up your sleeves, because it’s about to get all science-y up in here.
 The best “natural” remedy for menopausal brain fog might be … thinking.
 Learning.
 Using your brain in new ways helps it “learn to learn” again.